Subject Policy

 Our Longton Curriculum

-The whole school follows the Jigsaw units, 1 per half term.
+The whole school follows the Scarf units, 1 per half term.

-This curriculum has been matched to the Statutory requirements for Relationships and Health Education and additional lessons have been added to meet the needs of our pupils here at Longton.
+This curriculum has been matched to the Statutory requirements for Relationships and Health Education.
+Additional lessons in PSHE / RSE are added to meet the needs of our pupils here at Longton.

 LPS+ programme is structured under the headings